Nena's Wellness Corner

 • Slice the avocado and chop the fresh spinach and tomato.

-• In a medium bowl, crack the eggs and add 2 tbsp of water.
+• In a medium bowl, crack the eggs and add 2 tablespoon of water.

 • Season with salt and pepper to taste.